LaurePiechaczyk/project5-coffee-shop/README.md

 - The steps from the previous section have to be repeated to load data in the new database (can be done in the local environment):
   - Applying database migrations
   - Creating a new superuser
+  - Load data

 ## Cloudinary
+Pictures have been stored in cloudinary.

 # Credits